TODAY'S WEATHER

 Rain trends

 The chart below is similar to the one above, but instead of temperature probabilities it shows precipitation probabilities.
-The suggestion is that the southern half of the UK is more likely to have a drier than average season than a wetter one.
+The suggestion is that the north west of the UK is more likely to have a wetter than average season than a drier one.
+Note: This signal was not as clearly defined on earlier updates.
+In fact, drier than average conditions were previously favoured in parts of the UK.

 Although the confidence level is low, falling into the 40-50% range, it is still significant.
 Why?
 A key reason is that it is generated by averaging out the forecasts from a number of seasonal models, as previously discussed.
 Therefore, if a signal is still present it suggests underlying factors are broadly supportive.
 The second reason is the yellow shading which indicates this covers most of Europe, rather than just a small section of it.

 CFS summer precipitation